Cave Story/Wii versions

 Quote and Curly in Hell.

 Curly's eyebrows and mouth, and Quote's mouth were improved, and the angels in the background got eyebrows in the European version.
-Quote's chest and legs were changed a bit.
+Quote's chest, legs, and belt were changed a bit.

 Sue discussing with King and Jack.

 The only addition to the European version was a rather important oversight: King doesn't have his scar in the North American version.
 That is absent in the PC version as well.

 - Misery's eyes on the final boss battle against the core are 2 pixels thick when closed.
 In the North American version, they're only 1 pixel thick.

 - Ballos, in his human form, has a red eye and a white eye.
 In the North American version, his right-facing sprites are merely copy-paste-flipped, switching the positions of his eyes.
 This has been fixed in the European release.

 The songs don't loop correctly in the North American version, and the drums don't play at all.
 This has been fixed in the European version, but, then again, the entire soundtrack has been slightly redone for the European release.

 The sound effects play a lot louder than the music in the North American version.
 Nicalis even acknowledged this and recommended setting the sound effects' volume bar to 1/3.